Traditional Italian Food: Top 9 Famous Foods To Eat In Italy

 The diversity by region, especially between the north and the south, is what makes Italian food so incredibly rich and varied, with so much to uncover.

-Italian delicacies and specialities are defined by family traditions and regional styles, so each experience you have can differ from the next.
+Italian delicacies and specialities are also defined by family traditions and regional styles, so each Italian food experience you have can differ from one place to the next.

 Pasta, tomatoes, vegetables, cheese, fish, meat and olive oil are all central elements of Italian cuisine and the Mediterranean diet.